Rotation Push Up: How To Do, Benefits and Muscle Worked

 Takeaways

-Rotation push-ups are a challenging and dynamic variation of push-up that works not only your chest, triceps, and shoulders, but also your core and obliques.
+Rotation push-ups are a challenging and dynamic variation of push-ups that work not only your chest, triceps, and shoulders but also your core and obliques.

 It helps you build upper body strength, stability, and coordination.

-There are many variations of the rotation push-up, which can be adjusted to fit any fitness level, from beginner to advanced, by adjusting the speed, reps, and sets.
+It has many variations, which can be adjusted to fit any fitness level, from beginner to advanced.

 Leave a Comment